 Step 5 – Ask for 1-3 options

-At a minimum, you should have 2 different cover options completed, though we highly recommend 3 in order to get a wider range of what you truly want.
+At a minimum, you should have three different cover mockups completed, though we highly recommend three to get a wider range of options.

-Like in the example from our very own team member, Michael Lachance’s book, Land Your Dream Job, these cover design options should vary greatly from one another, and not just be different in their text or colors.
-Make this very clear to your designer—most offer 3-4 cover options within their packages already.
+Below are cover options from our team member, Michael Lachance’s book, Land Your Dream Job.
+Notice how the covers are different but still fit the book’s theme and genre.
+Cover design options should vary greatly from one another, and not just be different in their text or colors.
+Many designers offer three to four cover options within their packages.

 Step 6 – Test your book cover options with an audience

-The above image is an example of getting feedback on your cover design.
-It’s always a good idea to run the final cover options through a feedback group in order to see what OTHER people resonate with.
+It’s always a good idea to run the final cover options through a feedback group to see what OTHER people resonate with.

 Sometimes your target market will like a book cover that isn’t your favorite.